 - Maintain copies of student's physical examination, immunization records, CPR and Basic First Aid certification in the Program's office.
-Proof of liability insurance and results of substance abuse screens are maintained in the Office of the Instructional Dean. - Provide students with a wide variety of quality clinical education. - Make a minimum of one clinical visit on phone conference per affiliation during each long term affiliation.
-Phone calls only will be made during the Summer term. - Clinical assignments will be made in keeping with departmental policy.
-Students will receive at least six weeks notice for each clinical, unless there is an emergency change necessary. - Provide each clinical site with an updated Clinical Education Manual on a regular basis.
+Proof of liability insurance and results of substance abuse screens are maintained in the Office of the Instructional Dean. - Provide students with a wide variety of quality clinical education. - The ACCE will make phone contact with each clinical site and student at least three times during each long term affiliation. - Clinical assignments will be made in keeping with departmental policy.
+Students will receive at least one month's notice for each clinical, unless there is an emergency change necessary. - Provide each clinical site with an updated Clinical Education Manual on a regular basis.
 This manual will include curriculum outline, course descriptions and competencies that must be reached by the student prior to the start of each affiliation.
 The manual will also include the evaluation tools to be used by the CI, along with policies to be followed in case of special circumstances.